 Enron wants the trade to be formally completed at the time that the message is sent back by Enron regardless of whether that message is actually accessed by the counterparty.
 Even if the message is accessed by the counterparty, in most cases Enron will automatically generate a written confirmation of the transaction which shall be sent either by fax or post to the counterparty to sign and return.
-Even if that confirmation is not signed, the trade will have been completed at the time that Enron makes the electronic confirmation message available for access by the counterparty.
+Even if that confirmation is not signed, the intent is that the trade will have been legally deemed completed at the time that Enron makes the electronic confirmation message available for access by the counterparty.

 There are three key contracts for this transaction: a Password Application ("PA"), an Electronic Trading Agreement ("ETA") (together the "Access Agreements") and Enron's General Terms and Conditions ("GTC's").
 Please find attached the latest drafts of the PA and ETA, which are currently in use in the United States.

 The PA sets the terms and conditions for Enron providing the counterparty with password access to the website.
 This is in paper form executed by each counterparty before they can trade on the website.
-The ETA, which deals with the use of the website once password access has been granted, is executed by a representative of the counterparty online.
+The ETA, which deals with the use of the website once password access has been granted, is “executed” online by a representative of the counterparty.

 It is important to note that the actual trade in a specific product itself will be governed by Enron's GTC's for the relevant commodity (or, a specific agreement with the counterparty or industry standard terms and conditions for that commodity).
-The GTC's are executed once by the counterparty before trading in that commodity commences (either online or offline).
+The GTC's are executed (either online or offline) once by the counterparty before trading in that commodity commences.

-Enron is anxious to ensure that the current terms and conditions on which it trades (i.e, over the telephone) are incorporated into the buy and sell contracts agreed via the Internet.
-These terms and conditions do not cater for the possibility of trading in this way.
-Rather than amend each of the existing terms and conditions or post them on the website, Enron wishes to enter into the Access Agreements with each of its counterparties.
+To the extent that Enron and the counterparty have are already trading pursuant to a master agreement or other terms and conditions Enron is anxious to ensure that the current master agreement or terms and conditions on which it trades are incorporated into the buy and sell contracts agreed via the Internet.
+These master agreements and terms and conditions do not currently provide for the possibility of trading online and rather than amend each of the existing master agreements and terms and conditions or post them on the website for each counterparty, Enron wishes to enter into Access Agreements with each of its counterparties it is already trading with offline.
 As you will see, these Access Agreements state that in the event that a counterparty seeks to trade with Enron via the Internet, the existing terms and conditions will apply, except that: a contract will be made in the way stated above; and Enron's electronic records of the trade will be conclusive proof of that trade.

-Where Enron does not currently have GTC's for trading with a particular counterparty for a particular commodity either because they trade on Enron's general terms and conditions without amendments or they do not currently trade that commodity with that counterparty, Enron will post their general terms and conditions on the website.
+Where Enron does not currently have a master agreement or terms and conditions under which it currently trades with a particular counterparty for a particular commodity either because they trade on Enron's general terms and conditions without amendments or they do not currently trade that commodity with that counterparty, Enron will post their GTC’s on the website for each product which will govern the terms of a transaction for such commodity.

 Neither the Access Agreements nor the GTC's will specifically be confirmed at the time of each trade.
 Rather they will simply be available on the website via a hotlink.